Has COVID-19 put an end to the training at your favorite gym? If so, now’s the time to invest in your own home gym.

 Epoxy Flooring – Start from the Bottom Up

 Installation of garage flooring is the first step in turning your garage into a proper home gym.
 By installing an epoxy floor, you’ll minimize dust, repair cracks, conceal stains, and provide the durability needed to withstand the wear-and-tear of gym equipment.
 And epoxy flooring can be aesthetically stunning!

 GarageFloorCoating.com – A One Stop Shop

-At GarageFloorCoating.com (GFC) we offer all flooring types, including solid color, partial chip and full chip flooring systems.
-But for safety, durability and long-lasting beauty, full chip systems are the most bang-for-your-buck.
+At GarageFloorCoating.com (GFC) we offer all flooring types, including solid color, partial flake and full flake epoxy flooring systems.
+But for safety, durability and long-lasting beauty, full flake epoxy flooring systems are the most bang-for-your-buck.
 These garage floor coating systems are the thickest, offer the most traction, and hide wear and scratches over the lifetime of your floor.
 The result is textured, visually stunning and superbly durable flooring.